lune-climate/lune-docs/docs/guides/how-to-vessel-track.md

 3. Change `vessel_imo_number` to match your vessel and change the `departure_on` and `arrival_on`
    dates to match your shipment dates.

+   Make sure `departure_on` date is within the past 3 months: vessel tracking is only available for departures within the past 3 months.

 Optionally:

 * You can replace `vessel_imo_number` with `vessel_name` if you don't know the vessel's IMO